dotansimha/graphql-code-generator/docs/templates/typescript-resolvers.md

 };
 ```

-Now, your `root, args, context` will be types, and you'll get static type checking for the fields names, type and for the resolver return value.
+This will make the resolver fully typed and compatible with typescript compiler, including the handler's arguments and return value.

-## How it works?
+## How It Works

 It adds the generic resolvers signature to the top of the file: